abhinaya08/STA380_Exercise2/Exercise_2.md

 ### Which route has the most delays?

-During this period, a higher percentage of flights are delayed while departing from Austin as compared to arriving from Austin.
+During this period, a higher percentage of flights are delayed when departing from Austin than arriving in Austin.

 From the following plots, we can observe that flights from **Austin -&gt; Virginia** suffer the highest delay times.